Language selection

 In December 2016, after being notified of a locomotive defect relating to securement, TC issued an Order requiring railway companies to file with the Minister of Transport certain information regarding the locomotive models in service and the results of testing on locomotives that are equipped with rollaway protection.
 After receiving and reviewing the submitted information, TC met with industry to discuss approaches to modify the locomotive control software in order to address the issues raised.

-Over the past year, the RAC and industry have been researching rollaway protection application as a secondary line of defense for securement.
+Over the past year, the RAC and industry have been researching rollaway protection application as a secondary line of defence for securement.
 Upon completion of this work, submissions will be developed to amend the associated rules.
 TC will review the submitted amendments to determine if they should be approved.

 The Board is encouraged that TC took immediate action on the identified locomotive defect, and that various approaches are being assessed to ensure that locomotive rollaway protection can be safely used as secondary line of defence for securement.
 The Board acknowledges that TC has continued to monitor implementation of CROR Rule 112 and to monitor companies for compliance.